vahidhedayati/check_http_content-updated-/README.md

 Mmm  just been testing this now sessions was working for sure but redirects needs a lot more work - will update it soon

-If it fails try something like:
-./web.sh -u http://server/base/app/ -p 8080 -m text_to_match